 Step 3: When the resetting process is completed, the Android phone will restart automatically.
 When you factory reset your device, all the contents will be erased and all the settings will be set to default manufacturer's settings.

-Most of the methods given in this guide will erase the data of your device.
+Some of the methods given in this guide will erase the data of your device.
 Once you lose the data, it can be tough to restore back to your device.
-So, it is important to back up the data before trying any method for fixing this issue.
+So, it is important to have a regular backup in your daily lie to prevent data loss.
+Thus we suggest that you make a regular backup as a routine.

 Step 1: Open Settings -> Backup and reset.